open-cogsci/osdoc/content/pages/tutorials/intermediate.md

 What happens here?
 We …

 - Check whether the target is present or not.
 If the target is present, the correct response is 'right' (the right arrow key); if the target is absent, the correct response is 'left' (the left arrow key).
 The experimental variable `var.correct_response` is automatically used by OpenSesame; therefore, we don't need to explicitly indicate that this variable contains the correct response.
-- Check if the target is either present or absent, and if not raise an `Exception`--another example of defensive programming.
+- Check if the target is either present or absent, and if not raise an `Exception`—another example of defensive programming.

 ## Step 8: Give per-trial feedback